Learn from Foundation Model: Fruit Detection Model without Manual Annotation: Methodology

+To align image regions with textual descriptions, we adopt OpenCLIP \cite{24-ilharco_openclip_2021}, which establishes a powerful multimodal embedding space through large-scale pre-training on 400 million image-text pairs.
+Given a batch of $N$ image-text pairs, the model considers all $N \times N$ possible pairings between image and text embeddings.
+The training objective of OpenCLIP is to maximize the cosine similarity of the $N$ true pairs while simultaneously minimizing the similarity of the remaining $N^2 - N$ mismatched pairs.
+In this setting, cosine similarity is not a trivial distance metric but the very foundation of CLIP's contrastive learning objective, ensuring that semantically aligned image-text pairs are mapped close together in the embedding space.
+Specifically, given a set of text embeddings $T$=\{$t_1$, $t_2$, \dots, $t_c$\} for $C$ textual descriptions, and a region embedding $e$, the classification probabilities between them are computed as Equation \eqref{eq:7}:

+where $P$=\{$p_1$, $p_2$, \dots, $p_c$\} inner product of the vector, $\cdot$ is the dot product, and $\| \|$ is the calculation of the Euclidean norm.
+The label of each $r$ is then returned by the index of maximum similarity, represented as equation (\ref{eq8}):

-\textbf{(d) Region-Text Matching.} To align image regions with textual descriptions, OpenCLIP \cite{24-ilharco_openclip_2021} calculates the cosine similarities between the normalized image and text embeddings.
-Given a batch of \(N\) (image, text) pairs, OpenCLIP can determine which of the \(N \times N\) possible (image, text) pairings across a batch actually match.
-By jointly training an image encoder and text encoder to learn a multi-modal embedding space, OpenCLIP can maximize the cosine similarity of the image and text embeddings of the \(N\) real pairs in the batch while minimizing the cosine similarity of the embeddings of the \(N^2 - N\) incorrect pairs.
-As shown in Figure \ref{fig:2-flow-SDM}(d), we also inherit the matrix representation from CLIP \cite{23-radford2021learningtransferablevisualmodels}, providing an intuitive interpretation of the match.
-The label of each mask is then returned by the index of maximum similarity.
+where $i$ is the index of the maximum similarity score in $P$, and $L$ = \{$l_1$, $l_2$, \dots, $l_1$\} is a label set corresponding to $P$.
+By jointly training an image encoder and text encoder to learn a multi-modal embedding space, OpenCLIP can maximize the cosine similarity of the image and text embeddings of the $N$ real pairs in the batch while minimizing the cosine similarity of the embeddings of the $N^2$ - $N$ incorrect pairs.
+As shown in Fig.\ref{fig:2-flow-SDM}(d), we also inherit the matrix representation from CLIP, providing an intuitive interpretation of the match.
 This method enhances the understanding of image-text relationships, supporting advanced applications like image captioning, visual question answering, and semantic segmentation in complex agricultural environments.